AABearBots/First-Closed-Doors-Competition/README.md

 ### Logs

 Upon execution, the platform creates a folder named _Logs_ right outside the platform's repository.
-Thus, you will find the Logs folder in the same directory as the AACloudPlatform folder.
+Thus, you will find the Logs folder in the same directory as the AACloud folder.
 Each bot stores logs in its own sub-folders.

 ### Debugging